In 2013, Sandy signed with the Cardinals (see Transactions below).

 In 2016, Baseball America rated Alcantara as 6th-best prospect in the Cardinals' organization.
 Sandy was 4th-best prospect in the offseason before 2018 spring camps opened.
 He moved up to #2 in the spring of 2019.

 2017: Alcantara was invited to play in the AFL Fall Stars Game.

 Sandy lifts weights almost every day, except the day before he pitches and the day after.

 Alcantara has his brother’s nickname tattooed on his left shoulder, and there’s a reason why that ink is there.
 Sandy is one of 11 children.
-But Alcantara lost his 17-year-old brother Alexander last October, when the teen died in a motorcycle crash in their native Dominican Republic.
+But Alcantara lost his 17-year-old brother Alexander last October, when Alexander died in a motorcycle crash in their native Dominican Republic.

-The tragic news arrived just as Alcantara was about to pitch in the Arizona Fall League.
+The tragic news arrived just as Sandy was about to pitch in the Arizona Fall League.

 “I cried a lot,” said Alcantara, who couldn’t make it home for the funeral.
 “He was a great kid, devoted to our mother.
 And his life was cut short.”